Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_shutup_ - Default: 1 - Whether this event is enabled.

 ## So that's it.
-What, we some kind of suicide squad? (aka Detonators)
+What, we're some kind of suicide squad? (aka Detonators)
 Gives everyone a detonator for a random other player.
 When that detonator is used, the target player is exploded.
 \
 \